danielsaidi/SwiftUIBlurView/README.md

 ## <a name="about"></a>About SwiftUIBlurView

 SwiftUIBlurView lets you use `UIBlurEffect` in SwiftUI.
-This gives you access to all system blur effects, like `.regular`, `.prominent`, `.systemMaterial` and many more.
+This gives you access to system blur effects like `.regular`, `.prominent`, `.systemMaterial` and many more.

 To blur any SwiftUI view, just place a `BlurView` above it: